redis-stack/redis-stack-docs/download/index.md

 RedisInsight is a powerful tool for visualizing and optimizing data in Redis or Redis Stack.
 Read the latest [RedisInsight release notes](https://docs.redis.com/staging/release-ri-v2.0/ri/release-notes/).

-Download the latest RedisInsight [here](https://redis.com/redis-enterprise/redis-insight/)
+Download the latest RedisInsight the [RedisInsight download page](https://redis.com/redis-enterprise/redis-insight/).

 ### Release-candidate (7.0.0)